• How to find the latest info on the TRAIL CONDITIONS?

 The report on trail conditions on the website gets updated regularly during the season.
 Even better, anyone can subscribe to our emails to get the same report in their mailbox.
 It is all done on this page.
 To add to this report, anyone may text 250-430-2719 with the details.

-The club aims to groom the trails at the Elk Valley Nordic Centre 4 times a week during the season.
-This obviously depends on the snow condition.
+The club aims to groom the trails at the Elk Valley Nordic Centre 3 to 5 times a week during the season.
+This obviously depends on the snow conditions.
 Grooming is planned ahead of the weekends when more skiers are on the trails.
 The trails on the golf course are also groomed frequently as the snow cover allows.

 If you are a club member, skiing is free.
 It is inexpensive for non-members.
 A Day Pass is required if you are not a FNS member.
-It may be obtained from the kiosk at the trail head or online.
+Passes may be obtained from the kiosk at the trail head, from a volunteer at the warming hut or online.
 See the question below for more details.

 Non-club members need to purchase a Day Pass to ski on the golf course or at the Elk Valley Nordic Centre.
 Day passes may be obtained from the kiosk at the trail head or online at Zone4.ca for $10 single and $20 family - extra cost online.